syncfusion-content/winui-docs/winui/Cartesian-Charts/Area.md

 ![Area chart type in WinUI Cartesian Chart](Chart-types_images/WinUI_area_chart.png)

-## Spline Area
+## Spline Area Chart

-[SplineAreaSeries]() connects a series of data points using smooth Bezier line curves, with the underlying areas filled.
+The [SplineAreaSeries]() connects a series of data points using smooth bezier line curves, with the underlying areas filled.
+The following code sample demonstrates how to initialize the [SplineAreaSeries]().

 {% tabs %}